huzaifa786313/Otago-Polytechnic/Special-Topic/Lab2-cloud.md

 az account set --subscription <ID>
 ```

-After changing your subscription you wont be given a notification so you will need to verify that it has changed by using the following command
+After changing your subscription, you wont be given a notification so you will need to verify that it has changed by using the following command
 ```
 az account list
 ```